-When you’re at most hardware stores, you’ll likely be inundated with lots of different ways to build a plumbing system.
-There’s an incredible number of different fittings and pipes made from different materials, such as copper, PVC, vinyl, and PEX.
-It can be quite confusing if it’s your first time in the plumbing aisle.
+You’ll likely be inundated with many ways to build a plumbing system when you’re at most hardware stores.
+A wide range of fittings and pipes are made from different materials, such as copper, PVC, vinyl, and PEX.
+It can be pretty confusing if it’s your first time in the plumbing aisle.

 Most of us aren’t certified plumbers.
-And we don’t want to pay a certified plumber to build our camper.
-We just want to find a material that is easy to customize, simple to put together, and won’t leak.
-And that’s exactly why PEX pipes are the best choice for RVs and camper vans.
+And we don’t want to pay an accredited plumber to build our camper.
+We want to find a material that is easy to customize, simple to put together, and won’t leak.
+And that’s precisely why PEX pipes are the best choice for RVs and camper vans.

-In this post, we will discuss why PEX pipes are the best solution when building your camper’s water system.
-We’ll also look at which components and fittings we used, in conjunction with PEX pipes, to build our sink and shower plumbing system.
+This post will discuss why PEX pipes are the best solution when building your camper’s water system.
+We’ll also look at which components and fittings we used, in conjunction with PEX pipes, to develop our sink and shower plumbing system.

 Compare this to having to weld copper pipes together or use messy glue to hold together PVC tubes.

-We link to a useful YouTube video at the end of this post showing how easy it is to put together a PEX pipe plumbing system.
+We link to a helpful YouTube video at the end of this post showing how easy it is to assemble a PEX pipe plumbing system.

-PEX pipes are made out of flexible plastic (cross-linked polyethylene), which is perfect for DIY van conversions.
+PEX pipes are made of flexible plastic (cross-linked polyethylene), perfect for DIY van conversions.
 Because this material can flex and bend, the pipes are much more forgiving if your measurements aren’t 100% accurate.
-This is perfect for plumbing beginners, like us!
+This is perfect for plumbing beginners like us!

 What Size PEX Do Campers Use?

-You can easily find PEX pipes that have an inner diameter of ½” and ¾”.
+You can easily find PEX pipes with an inner diameter of ½” and ¾.”
 But for camper vans and RVs, the ½” pipes will be sufficient.
 The ¾” pipes are primarily for main water lines that enter a residential home.

-In order to build a complete plumbing system you’ll need to pair PEX tubing with several types of metal fittings.
+To build a complete plumbing system, you must pair PEX tubing with several types of metal fittings.
 These fittings allow you to:

 Can PEX Pipes Resist Freezing Temperatures?